dolanmiu/MusicBroadcaster/Server/README.md

 # Websocket calls
 ### Add a video
-Use this link along with a JSON object specifying the video
+Send this link along with a JSON object specifying the video
 ```
 app/room/[ROOM NAME HERE]/add
 ```